billroy/notesoup/INSTALL-Heroku.md

 Create a verified account at [Heroku](http://www.heroku.com/).
 This means you will have to provide a credit card and email address.
 There should be no charges to the card, unless you specifically configure more resources.
 [Sign up for an account here.](https://api.heroku.com/signup)

-Once you have received the signup email and configured a password, [verify your account here.](http://www.heroku.com/verify)
+Once you have received the signup email and configured a password, [verify your account here.](http://www.heroku.com/verify)  (If you skip this step, the install will fail because you need a verified account to use the Redis add-on.)

 #### Heroku Command Line Tools